 Once your LLC Articles of Organization is prepared, please submit it to the Illinois Secretary of State.
 The submission process may vary depending on the method of choice; Illinois allow online submissions and mailing or hand-delivering the documents.

 To use the online service or download the Articles of Organization form for your LLC, go to the website of the Illinois Secretary of State.
 You were required to have an LLC name reserved while completing the form.
-Visit the state’s Illinois Business Name Search to see if the business name you want to use is available there.
-When submitting, you must include a copy of your name reservation and your completed Articles of Organization form.
+Visit the Illinois Business Name Search to see if the business name you want to use is available there.
+You must include a copy of your name reservation and your completed Articles of Organization form when submitting.

 It is also possible to mail the form if you wish.
 Please adhere to the guidelines listed below.